 1 - Old Trucker ( Lighting is Pro lighting skies(Demo) there)

-2 - New Trucker in black studio (Studio lighting and Pro lighting skies(Demo) are there.
+2 - New Trucker in black studio (Studio lighting there).

 Pro lighting skies demo is ZIP file.